 Welcome to Thoughts on the Market.
-I'm Michael Zezas, Head of Public Policy Research and Municipal Strategy for Morgan Stanley.
-Along with my colleagues, bringing you a variety of perspectives, I'll be talking about the intersection between U.S. public policy and financial markets.
-It's Wednesday, March 3rd, at 11 a.m. in New York.
+I'm Michael Zezas, Global Head of Fixed Income and Thematic Research for Morgan Stanley.
+Along with my colleagues bringing you a variety of perspectives, I'll be talking about the impact of U.S. fiscal policy on markets.
+It's Wednesday, November 8th at 10 p.m. in New York.